unturned-info/unturned-3-knowledgebase/docs/Modding/ModHooks.md

 ### Text Chat Event Hook

 Event when a text chat message passes certain filters such as channel, within a radius, and containing a secret phrase.

 !!! info
-    Only fired on the server.
+    These events are fired on the server.

 ### Timer Event Hook